miguelvilata/mytheresa-promotions-test/Readme.md

 Get all products
 ```
-$ curl --location --request GET 'localhost/api/products'
+curl --location --request GET 'localhost/api/products'
 ```

 Get products from boots category
 ```
-$ curl --location --request GET 'localhost/api/products?category=boots'
+curl --location --request GET 'localhost/api/products?category=boots'
 ```

 Get product from boots category with price < 71001
 ```
-$ curl --location --request GET 'localhost/api/products?category=boots&price_lt=71001'
+curl --location --request GET 'localhost/api/products?category=boots&price_lt=71001'
 ```

 ## Test
 ***

+To execute the tests execute the followind command from project root folder:
 ```
-$ make test
+make test
 ```

 ## Observations
 ***

+I decided to take no more than 2 days to finish the test, I needed to make some decisions in order to meet my deadline.

+These are some of them:

 * I didn't create a separate bd for testing I think it does not add value in the context of the proof.
 * I didn't configure documentation for the api using a bundle like Nelmio Api Doc
-* And improvement to the software will saving product with its final price and recalculate when necessary.
-This could help to simplify list processes not needing inject PriceCalculator and allowing to a better separation for the view model.
+* An improvement to the test could be to save product with its final price and recalculate it only when necessary.
+This could help simplify the product list processes, without the need to inject PriceCalculator and allowing a better separation for the view model.
+I could have made a branch with this POC.

 This:
 ```